AbdAlkreem-Bzoor/Airport-Ticket-Booking-System/README.md

 - **Choose a Class for the Flight:**
   - Economy, Business, First Class.
 Prices should vary according to the class selected.

+- **Search for Available Flights:**
+  - Parameters:
+    - Price
+    - Departure Country
+    - Destination Country
+    - Departure Date
+    - Departure Airport
+    - Arrival Airport
+  - **The search functionality is realistic: if no price is specified, the search will return all matching flights without considering the price.
+To exclude a specific search parameter from filtering, set it to `null` if you don't care about that parameter.**

+- **Manage Bookings:**
+  - Cancel a booking
+  - Modify a booking
+  - View personal bookings

 ### For the Manager